USS Strong (DD-758): FRAM II

 Strong entered the Charleston Naval Shipyard in March 1962 for FRAM II conversion and remained there until December.
 She held refresher training at Guantanamo Bay in early 1963 and then participated in exercises off Nova Scotia.
 The destroyer was deployed to the 6th Fleet from November 1963 to March 1964; 6 January to 7 June 1965; and from 22 September 1966 to 31 January 1967.
 The last of these deployments was to the Mediterranean.
-She visited Gibraltar.
-Marseilles, Naples, Athens, Istanbul, and Taranto.
+She visited Gibraltar, Marseille, Naples, Athens, Istanbul, and Taranto.
 On 8 December 1966 she participated in search and rescue operations in the Aegean Sea for victims of the capsized Greek ferry SS Heraklion.
 She operated along the East Coast until 1 November 1967 when she sailed with Destroyer Squadron 4 for the western Pacific and duty in Vietnam.

 Vietnam

 Strong sailed from Subic Bay, Philippines, on 15 December 1967 as screen for the aircraft carrier Coral Sea en route to her first assignment in Vietnam, Operation "Sea Dragon."
 From 18 December 1967 to 2 January 1968, she was on the gunline conducting harassment and interdiction missions against North Vietnamese water borne logistic craft.
 From 3 January to 5 February she operated at "Yankee Station."

 Strong was ordered to the Sea of Japan from 23 February 1968 to 6 March after the North Koreans seized USS Pueblo.
 She was back off Vietnam on 2 April and assigned to duties in the III Corps Tactical Zone and Rung Sat Special Zone.
 During the first two weeks, she sank 20 enemy sampans as well as providing fire support.
-From 22 April to 1 May, Strong served as II Corps naval gunfire support ship, firing against Viet Cong targets in the Phan Thiet area.
+From 22 April to 1 May, Strong served as II Corps naval gunfire support ship, firing against Viet Cong targets in the Phan Thiết area.
 On 1 May, she sailed for the East Coast, via Okinawa, Japan, Midway, Hawaii, California, Mexico, and the Panama Canal, and arrived at Charleston on 4 August.

 Strong sailed on 11 September 1968 to participate in NATO exercise Operation "Silver Tower" in the Norwegian Sea.
 After a visit to Gravesend, England, she returned to Charleston on 15 October 1968 and remained there until 9 January 1969 when she resumed routine peacetime training.
 On 12 November 1969, the destroyer was again deployed to the 6th Fleet for a six-month tour and returned to her home port on 23 May 1970.
 Much of the remainder of the year was spent in port and she was again deployed to the 6th Fleet from 16 April to 16 October 1971.
 On 16 November, she was transferred to the Naval Reserve Force and became a unit of DesRon 34.
 Strong operated as a Naval Reserve training ship until September 1973 when she entered a standdown period at Charleston.